metafates/schema/README.md

 ```

 **Work in progress, API may change significantly without further notice!
 This is just an experiment for now**

+## Features

+- Type-safe
+- Zero setup
+- Zero overhead (can be achieved with optional codegen)
+- No DSL or code duplication, schema **is** types themselves

 ## Example